kijinosu/icus.data/docs/README.md

-README
+R data package icus.data
 ================
 Alan Engel
 January 31, 2024

-## R data package icus.data
+# Introduction

 Between 1972 and 2000, Sun Myung Moon’s organizations sponsored 22 conferences on the unity of science.
 The aim was to bring science under